-E52 Time-Span Domain: E62 String Range:

-Subproperty of: E1 CRM Entity.
-P3 has note: E62 String

-This property qualifies the end of an E52 Time-Span in some way.
-Scope note:

-The nature of the qualification may be certainty, precision, source etc.

-the time-span of the Holocene (E52) end is qualified by approximately (E62)
+Domain: Range: Subproperty of: Quantification: E52 Time-Span E62 String E1 CRM Entity.
+P3 has note: E62 String many to one (0,1:0,n) Scope note: This property qualifies the end of an E52 Time-Span in some way.
+The nature of the qualification may be certainty, precision, source etc. Examples: • the time-span of the Holocene (E52) end is qualified by approximately (E62)